shidel/FDI/README.md

     Implement STAGE100, already installed testing.

-    Implement testing that system requirements are met in STAGE600.
-(Probably by just adding a call to an FDIREQ.BAT file.)

     Verify no DOS text that can appear while purging the old installation.

     Verify integrity of backup folder and zip backups.